readthedocs/readthedocs.org/docs/user/science.rst

 .. dropdown:: 🔋 Batteries included: Graphs, computations, formulas, maps, diagrams and more

-    Take full advantage of getting all the richness of Jupyter Notebook combined with Sphinx and the giant ecosystem of extensions for both of these.
+    Take full advantage of getting all the richness of :external+jupyter:doc:`Jupyter Notebook <index>` combined with Sphinx and the giant ecosystem of extensions for both of these.

     Here are some examples:

     * Use symbols familiar from math and physics, build advanced proofs.
 See also: `sphinx-proof <https://sphinx-proof.readthedocs.io/en/latest/syntax.html>`__
     * Present results with plots, graphs, images and let users interact directly with your datasets and algorithms.
 See also: `Matplotlib <https://matplotlib.org/stable/tutorials/introductory/usage.html>`__, `Interactive Data Visualizations <https://jupyterbook.org/en/stable/interactive/interactive.html>`__
-    * Graphs, tables etc. are computed when the latest version of your website is built.
+    * Graphs, tables etc. are computed when the latest version of your project is built and published as a stand-alone website.
 All code examples on your website are validated each time you build.

 .. dropdown:: 📚 Bibliographies and external links